dlhamilton/route-me/README.md

 #### Option 1 - Solve /Unsolve Maze
 This will show the path to get from the start of the maze to the other.
 If they maze has already been solved it will remove the path.
 #### Option 2 - Save Maze
-This will save the maze to a google sheets file.
+This will save the maze to a Google sheets file.
 #### Option 0 - Back to Main Menu
 This will take you back to the main menu.